AgenticSZZ: Temporal Knowledge Graph-Guided Agentic Bug-Inducing Commit Identification: Evaluation Results

 \subsubsection{Motivation}

 \appname integrates two core components: a Temporal Knowledge Graph (TKG) for search space construction and expansion, and an LLM agent for intelligent navigation.
+The design also expands each blame seed with up to two existing context lines before and after it, whose contribution we isolate as a third ablation dimension.
 Understanding each component's contribution is essential for validating our design decisions and guiding future research.
 We conduct an ablation study to answer: Is the TKG necessary, or can an LLM agent reason effectively over raw blame results alone?
 Does the fallback strategy for blameless cases contribute meaningfully?
 Does combining TKG and agent produce synergistic benefits beyond their individual contributions?
+Does context expansion consistently improve performance across datasets?